dan-r95/angularProj/README.md

 these variables are accessible by getter and setter methods.

 ## Angular
-the Angular app consists of multiple components and a service which deals with connecting to the database and performs requests.
+the Angular app consists of multiple components (`AdressEntriesComponent`,`AdressDetailComponent`, `ConfirmDialogComponent`, `DialogComponent` ) and a service `AdressManagementService` which deals with connecting to the database and performs requests.

+A routing module `AppRoutingModule` takes care of navigation between different views, here the detail view of a contact and the all contacts view.

+All imports are managed in the main `AppModule`.
-All files can be found in the web folder.
+All files can be found in the `web` folder.

-## Dependencies
+# Dependencies
-A MySQL database is required on the specified path: `jdbc:mysql://localhost/contacts` A sample database can be found in `db/contacts.sql` Use xampp with phpmyadmin for example for an easy db setup.
+A MySQL database is required on the specified path: `jdbc:mysql://localhost/contacts`

+A sample database can be found in `db/contacts.sql` Use xampp with phpmyadmin for example for an easy db setup.

-maven is required to run the grizzly web framework and other dependencies
+Maven is required to run the grizzly web framework and other dependencies.

 Run `mvn -v` to ensure that maven is correctly installed and added to the `PATH` variable.

-Angular Version 4.4, hence only typescript 2.3.4 is supported.
+The App uses Angular Version 4.4, hence only typescript 2.3.4 is supported.
 See all package versions in:
 ```
 adressBook
 │   README.md
 │   package.json
 ```

 The project uses npm as the packet manager.
  Run `npm -v` to verify the installation.
- Run `npm install` in the current working directory to install all required dependecies.
+ Run `npm install` in the current working directory to install all required packages.

+ The frontend uses Angular Material and Bootstrap.